elibroftw/modern-desktop-app-template/README.md

 3. Run `yarn add -D @tauri-apps/cli`
 4. Now copy the contents of each file in this repo excluding `README.md` into the corresponding file of your project.
 For example my `package.json`.
 5. Run `yarn` to install dependencies
-6. Run `yarn dev` to start developing
+5. Run `yarn dev` to start developing
+7. If you are on a slow computer, look under [tips](#tips) for a faster way to start developing
-7. If any problems arise, open an issue
+8. If any problems arise, open an issue

 ## Tips